Specialisation Applied Food Safety

 Periods 3 and 4 focus on more technical knowledge with the Advanced Food Microbiology and Food Toxicology courses.
 Advanced Food Microbiology deals with issues like microbial stress response, biofilm formation, microbial detection and identification methods, food safety objectives and risk analysis.
 Food Toxicology deals with all major food toxins, including all classes of natural and non-natural toxins.
 Both courses have intensive practicals, using a wide range of techniques and experiments.

 In period 5 the courses have a more integrated character.
 Food Safety Risk Assessment is a course taught by the Food Microbiology and Toxicology Chair Groups.
 Technical lectures are combined with integrated risk assessments and practicals.
-Food Safety Economics focuses on the economic aspects of the decision-making process in the field of food safety, which often differ from technological aspects.
-Food Fraud and Mitigation focusses on the impact , how to detect and how to mitigate food fraud.
+Food Safety Economics focuses on the economic aspects of the decision-making process in the field of food safety, which often differs from technological aspects.
+Food Fraud and Mitigation focuses on the impact , how to detect and how to mitigate food fraud.

 The first year concludes with the large (12 credits) integrated and unique course, Food Safety Management.